 Caffeine isn’t the only stimulant that can pose problems to sleep.
 Sugar and nicotine are two other common stimulants associated with sleep difficulties.
 Consuming too much sugar and eating high-sugar foods too close to bedtime can interfere with sleep.
 High-sugar foods cause blood sugar levels to fluctuate sharply.
 During the day, these fluctuations can lead to fatigue, which can cause sleep problems at night.

 Nicotine stimulates adrenaline, elevating heart rate and breathing.
 Smoking or chewing tobacco near bedtime can make it more difficult to fall asleep and can reduce time spent in REM sleep.
-It can also irritate and inflame the tissues of the nose and throat, which make snoring more likely.
+It can also irritate and inflame the tissues of the nose and throat, which can lead to snoring affecting your sleep quality.

 Moderating consumption of caffeine and other stimulants is an essential part of a strong daily sleep routine and a long-term plan for sleep health.